natenka/pyneng-book-en/docs/source/book/10_useful_functions/lambda.rst

 Anonymous function (lambda expression)
 ------------------------------------

-In Python, lambda expression allows the creation of anonymous functions - functions that are not tied to a name.
+In Python, lambda expression allows creation of anonymous functions - functions that are not tied to a name.

 Anonymous function: